-The Credit Agreement contains affirmative and negative financial covenants and other restrictions customary for borrowings of this nature.
+The Credit Agreement, as amended, contains affirmative and negative financial covenants and other restrictions customary for borrowings of this nature.
 In particular, we are required to maintain (i) a minimum trailing-four-quarters Fixed Charge Coverage Ratio (as defined in the Credit Agreement) of 1.25x; (ii) a maximum Total Leverage Ratio (as defined in the Credit Agreement) of 7.25x (with semi-annual step-downs of 0.25x every six months, commencing June 30, 2020 through December 31, 2022 (the current required Total Leverage Ratio is 7.00x) and (iii) a maximum Senior Leverage Ratio (as defined in the Credit Agreement) of 2.00x.
-We were in compliance with the Fixed Charge Coverage Ratio and Senior Leverage Ratio as of June 30, 2020.
-However, our Total Leverage Ratio exceeded the maximum threshold as of June 30, 2020.
-Furthermore, because the impact of the COVID-19 crisis on our trailing-four-quarters Adjusted EBITDA into 2021, we think it is likely that we will not be in compliance with one or more of the Fixed Charge Coverage Ratio, Total Leverage Ratio and Senior Leverage Ratio through the first quarter of 2021.
+We were not in compliance with the Fixed Charge Coverage Ratio, Total Leverage Ratio and Senior Leverage Ratio as of September 30, 2020.
+Furthermore, because the impact of the COVID-19 crisis on our trailingfour-quarters Adjusted EBITDA into 2021, we think it is likely that we will not be in compliance with one or more of the Fixed Charge Coverage Ratio, Total Leverage Ratio and Senior Leverage Ratio through the first quarter of 2021.
 In view of that, the Company and NSB entered into a Forbearance and Fifth Amendment to Credit Agreement dated August 14, 2020 (the "Fifth Amendment").
 In the Fifth Amendment, NSB agreed to forbear from exercising any of its rights or remedies that result from the aforementioned covenant breaches during the aforementioned period.
-The Fifth Amendment also imposes a new Minimum EBITDA covenant pursuant to which the Company must demonstrate trailing-four-quarter EBITDA of \$2.4 million for the each of the quarters ended September 30 and December 31, 2020, and \$3.0 million for the quarter ended March 31, 2021, and thereafter.
+The Fifth Amendment also imposes a new Minimum EBITDA covenant pursuant to which the Company must demonstrate trailing-four-quarter EBITDA of \$2.4 million for the each of the quarters ended September 30, 2020, December 31, 2020 and March 31, 2021 and \$3.0 million thereafter.
+The Company was in compliance with the Minimum EBITDA covenant as of September 30, 2020.
+On October 26, 2020, the Company and NSB entered into the Sixth Amendment to Credit Agreement dated August 14, 2018 (the "Sixth Amendment") in connection with the Company's borrowing under the Main Street Loan Program (see Note 16 Subsequent Events).
+The Sixth Amendment added a Minimum Liquidity covenant requiring that the Company have cash and cash equivalents of no less than \$1.5 million at quarter ends through and including June 30, 2021, and \$2.5 million thereafter.
+The Company was in compliance with the Minimum Liquidity covenant as of September 30, 2020.
+On November 16, 2020, the Company entered into a Seventh Amendment to the Credit Agreement with Zions Bancorporation N.A., dba Nevada State Bank.
+The Seventh Amendment changed the trailing-four-quarter Minimum EBITDA covenant from \$3.0 million to \$2.4 million for each fiscal quarter ending September 30, 2020 and thereafter.